mars/terraforming-app/README.md

 🔬🚧 This is a community proof-of-concept, [MIT license](LICENSE), provided "as is", without warranty of any kind.

-🌲🔥 To enable the [Postgres backend](https://github.com/mars/terraform/blob/v0.11.9-pg.02/website/docs/backends/types/pg.html.md) for Terraform, this app uses the `terraform` binary built from an unmerged pull request to Terraform (see: [hashicorp/terraform #19070](https://github.com/hashicorp/terraform/pull/19070)).
+🌲🔥 To enable the [Postgres backend](https://github.com/mars/terraform/blob/postgres-backend/website/docs/backends/types/pg.html.md) for Terraform, this app uses the [`terraform` 0.12 Beta binary](https://releases.hashicorp.com/terraform/0.12.0-beta1/), which includes this new feature (see: [hashicorp/terraform #19070](https://github.com/hashicorp/terraform/pull/19070)).

 Set-up
 ------